Brazil's Moro, prosecutors scramble to react to leaked messages

 Moro, speaking at an event in Brasilia on Monday, argued that the messages published so far showed no improper conduct on his part.

-The team of federal prosecutors cited in the messages said they had acted properly throughout the five-year investigation known as “Car Wash,” which revealed billions of dollars of political bribery.
+The team of federal prosecutors cited in the messages said they had acted properly throughout the five-year investigation known as “Car Wash,” which uncovered billions of dollars of political bribery.
 They said in written statements that they had been targeted by a hacker, adding that they were concerned about messages being taken out of context and possibly forged.

 Moro, who left his role as the most prominent judge in the Car Wash probe to become justice minister in January, also criticized The Intercept for not naming “the person responsible for the criminal invasion of the prosecutors’ cell phones.”